AnyFetch/developers.anyfetch.com/blueprint.md

 You must be admin of your company to delete a hydrater.
 You cannot delete a hydrater which is owned by one of your subcompanies.

-Deleting a hydrater will result in removing this hydrater in your company and subcompanies selected hydraters.
+Deleting a hydrater will remove this hydrater in your company and all your subcompanies.
+Existing documents will not be affected.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
+> * `401 Unauthorized`: token does not have the `delete_hydraters` scope.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
 > * `403 Forbidden`: you are not an administrator on this account.
 > * `404 NotFound`: unable to find the hydrater to delete